Below are some frequently asked questions, which new and current students may find helpful.

 Where do I find information about having visitors to stay in College, hosting parties in College, security and personal safety in College, fire precautions, and other information about living in College accommodation?

 The Student Handbook states all the rules and your responsibilities in these areas, and how the College seeks to protect all its students and provide a safe living and study environment.

 The Buttery (which is like a tuck shop) sells snacks like toasties, bagels, crisps, chocolate, sweets and hot and cold drinks.
 The bar serves crisps, chocolate and sweets.
 The Dining Hall provides more substantial meals.
 Battels include an amount of meal credits per term, which are put on your Bod Card.
-You can afford to eat at the college dining hall quite often as the food is relatively inexpensive – around £4.00 for a 2-course meal.
+You can afford to eat at the College dining hall quite often as the food is relatively inexpensive – around £4.00 for a two-course meal.
 Breakfast, lunch and dinner are all served Monday-Friday, and there are snacks, sandwiches, tea and coffee available all through the day, apart from a few hours a day for cleaning.
 Detailed meal arrangements, including about Formal Halls and how to book for them, are described in the Student Handbook.